Easy A: Development

 Screenwriter Bert V. Royal claims to have written the entire screenplay, except for the last ten pages, in five days.
 Royal's plan was to adapt three classic works into films and to set them at the same high school, so that some characters would appear in multiple films.
 Besides The Scarlet Letter, which was the source material for Easy A, Royal wanted to adapt Cyrano de Bergerac and The Mystery of Edwin Drood.
 Natasha Bedingfield's song "Pocketful of Sunshine", which becomes a running joke in the film, was not in Royal's original script.
 He envisioned "Olive", a track from Ken Nordine's 1966 album Colors, to play during Olive's weekend montage (which introduces the song).
 Director Will Gluck's favorite film is Ferris Bueller's Day Off and has multiple homages to it in the film (Olive's shower Mohawk, "never had one lesson"), among many other John Hughes references.
 According to Royal, although the word "fuck" appeared 47 times in the original draft, which was written as an R-rated comedy, all occurrences were cut from the final film.
 Gluck shot other versions of many scenes, with or without coarse language.
 Although the film was cut down for a wider audience, it still obtained a 15 rating in the United Kingdom.

+Jennifer Lawrence auditioned for the role of Olive.